-Child abuse is an increasingly serious, widespread problem in society, affecting every ethnic group, socioeconomic level, and geographic area.
-The significance of this problem is revealed by the nearly 3 million cases of child abuse reported each year in the United States.
+Child abuse is an increasingly serious, widespread problem in society, affecting every ethnic group, socio-economic level, and geographic area.
+The significance of this problem is revealed by the nearly three million cases of child abuse reported each year in the United States.
 The Boy Scouts of America has developed Youth Protection training to prepare its leaders to recognize the signs of and to help children who have been, or are being, abused.

 The training program includes information for parents as well as the video It Happened to Me.
 Materials are for use in youth meetings to show youth members and their parents what they should do to prevent abuse from happening to them.

 In addition, the BSA has adopted a comprehensive set of policies and procedures to help ensure that Scouting continues to be safe for all participants.
 Background checks are required for all new leaders as of April 2003, and the Boy Scouts of America will not tolerate any form of child abuse in its program and will take all necessary steps to remove any offenders from membership in the BSA.

 Every leader in Scouting is required to complete Youth Protection training, which is delivered by each district in Cascade Pacific Council.
 Parents will also find this training valuable.
 In addition to a thorough review of BSA Youth Protection policies, the training develops an increased awareness of Youth Protection issues.

 Your unit trainer, unit leaders, unit commissioner, district training chair, or district executive can provide information on how to receive this important training.